Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Movement Encoding Frameworks

 \subsubsection{Generalization using DMPs}

-The simplest way to generalize to a new situation is to change the start $y_0$ or goal point $g$ of the DMP \cite{Ijspeert_DynamicalMovementPrimitives_2013} which would also scale the trajectory.
-However, this is not well suitable for our case.
-For example, the \textit{put on top} trajectories in Figure \ref{fig:exampletrajectories_pot} all rise about 3\,cm above the end-point height.
-If one would simply move the goal point of the lowest trajectory to the highest goal point (approximately three times higher) this scaled trajectory would rise around 9\,cm higher above the goal point instead of the observed 3\,cm, due to the scaling properties of DMPs.
+The simplest way to generalize to a new situation is to change the start $y_0$ or goal point $g$ of the DMP \cite{Ijspeert_DynamicalMovementPrimitives_2013} which also scales the trajectory accordingly based on the distance between the original and new star-/end-point.
+However, this uniform scaling is not well suitable in all cases.
+Consider a situation as given in \ref{fig:exampletrajectories_pot}~(b).
+The \textit{put on top} trajectories all rise about 3\,cm above the end-point height before the object is set down, regardless of the actual end-point height.
+If one would simply change the DMP goal point of the lowest trajectory to the highest end-point to achieve a generalization, the trajectory component for height would just scale accordingly (approximately by the factor of three, since the highest point is about three times higher).
+This scaled trajectory would therefore rise around 9\,cm higher above the goal point before going down to reach the end-point, which would deviate by far (instead of the observed 3\,cm) from the human demonstration trajectory.

-To achieve a generalization closer to the human trajectory, we, instead, take a weighted average of the DMP weight vectors $\bm{w}_n$ of nearby demonstrations.
-The weights $\alpha_n$, are obtained by the following process.
+To achieve a generalization closer to the human trajectory, we instead take a weighted average of the DMP weight vectors $\bm{w}_n$ of nearby demonstrations.
+This has been proposed before, but with weights only dependent on the distance to the demonstration targets \cite{Weitschat_Dynamicoptimalityrealtime_2013}.
+We compare the performance of this method in Appendix \ref{app:DMPGeneralization}.
+For our comparison, the weights $\alpha_n$, are obtained by the following process.
 First, we shift every trajectory to start point $y_0 =0$.
-Then, we express the new goal as a linear combination of the demonstration goals $g_n$ to get $\bm{\alpha}$.
+Then, we express the new goal $g_\text{new}$ as a linear combination of the demonstration goals $g_n$